-Turkish police detain 12, including academics, in rights activist probe: media
+Turkish police detain 12 in probe of rights activist: media

 The two academics were named as Turgut Tarhanli, dean of the law faculty at Istanbul Bilgi University, and maths professor Betul Tanbay of Bogazici University, who was elected this year as vice president of the European Mathematical Society.

-State-owned Anadolu news agency said Istanbul prosecutors had in total sought the arrest of 20 suspects and police had carried out simultaneous raids at various addresses.
+State-owned Anadolu news agency said Istanbul prosecutors had sought the arrests of 20 suspects in total and police had carried out simultaneous raids at various addresses.

 Among the detainees were staff of Kavala’s Anadolu Kultur organization, which is involved in promoting culture and rights, including board members Yigit Ekmekci and Hakan Altinay.
 It was not immediately clear what they were accused of.

+Pro-government Sabah newspaper said the 20 were held over their alleged roles in the Gezi Park protests, in which 10 people were killed, two of them police officers.
+The government’s handling of the protests drew criticism from the European Union and United States.

+Kavala himself was accused of financing and organizing those protests through Anadolu Kultur to “stir chaos across the country” and “foment an armed rebellion against the government”, Sabah said.

-In a statement marking one year since he was remanded in custody, Amnesty International and Human Rights Watch renewed calls at the end of October for Kavala’s immediate and unconditional release.
+In a statement two weeks ago, Amnesty International and Human Rights Watch renewed calls at the end of October for Kavala’s immediate and unconditional release.

 Since the attempted putsch in July 2016, Turkey has jailed 77,000 people as they face trial, as well as suspending or dismissing 150,000 civil servants and military personnel and shutting down dozens of media outlets.